 If your macOS is not badly damaged, the “repair installation" discuss here may help you to fix the software issues.
 It requires an internet connection to download macOS from Apple's server and run the macOS Utilities.
 If carried out carefully, all your data should be intact.
 If you already have a bootable external drive containing the macOS, you can speed up the process by running the macOS Utilities directly from your external drive.

 If you don’t have a backup, you need to reinstall the macOS without overwriting the data.
 The idea is to replace your corrupted system file and fix other software issues without deleting your personal data.
 Follow the instructions discuss above to download the macOS from Apple's server through a WIFI connection.

 Once you are in macOS Utilities windows, choose option 2 “Reinstall macOS", and follow the on-screen instructions.
 The macOS will be installed into your startup disk without overwriting your data.

-After the installation, your Mac should be boot up normally.
+After the installation, your Mac should boot up normally.
 If your Mac still gets the flashing folder with question mark, you may need to perform a fresh-installation instead of this repair installation.
-Of cause, you need to backup your data first.
+Of course, you need to backup your data first.

 Difficulty level: Basic

 If the repair installation discussed above cannot fix your problem, you need to fresh-install the macOS.
 It is always a good idea to do a fresh installation regularly.
 Fresh installation not only can fix all your software issues but also give you a faster, virus-free and more stable system.